• Skip to primary navigation

 • ancho chile powder - You can substitute chipotle or New Mexico red chile powder.
 DO NOT USE GENERIC CHILE POWDER!
 It's a spice blend and contains other ingredients (like cumin and salt).

-• orange liqueur - I keep triple sec on hand for both cocktails and cooking.
-Any orange liqueur is fine.
+• orange liqueur – I keep triple sec on hand for both cocktails and cooking.
+My husband and I enjoy making our own liqueurs and syrups, and we love this triple sec recipe.
+Any orange liqueur is a good substitute.

 • orange - The zest and orange slice are optional to garnish.